 A lot of people avoid nuts and seeds by tagging them as fatty foods, but they contain unsaturated fat and protein, which are essentials for our body.

-In addition to the fat, nuts and seeds consist of 20gm of protein per 100gm.
-The healthy fat and protein of nuts and seeds make them superfoods.
+In addition to the fat, nuts and seeds provide high quantity of protein, about 20gm of protein per 100gm.
+The healthy fat and high protein from nuts and seeds make them superfoods.

 Nuts and seeds are perfect for small bites and can be easily carried along wherever you go.
-Add almonds and walnuts to your cereal bowl OR top your salads with pumpkin, watermelon or flax seeds OR roast a mix of nuts for munching.
+Add almonds and walnuts to your cereal bowl OR top your salads with pumpkin seeds, sunflower seeds, watermelon or flax seeds OR roast a mix of nuts for munching.